leaninnovationlabs/dmcp/docs/manual/get-started.md

 # Installation & Setup

-This guide will walk you through installing and setting up DMCP on your system.
+This guide will walk you through installing and setting up Data MCP on your system.

 ## Quick Start with Docker